Syria's al-Sharaa: Security deal with 'Israel' is a necessity

 While not ruling out broader outcomes, he underlined that “peace and normalization are not on the table now.”
 Instead, the discussions are focused strictly on security de-escalation and reaffirming commitments to existing ceasefire arrangements.

-Reports of extended London meeting
+Reports of an extended London meeting

-Israeli media outletsreported that a lengthy meeting took place in London between Israeli Strategic Affairs Minister Ron Dermer and Syrian Foreign Minister Asaad al-Shibani, with US envoy Tom Barrack mediating.
+Israeli media outlets reported that a lengthy meeting took place in London between Israeli Strategic Affairs Minister Ron Dermer and Syrian Foreign Minister Asaad al-Shibani, with US envoy Tom Barrack mediating.

 According to Israeli outlets, the five-hour meeting included Syria’s formal response to an Israeli proposal for a security agreement.
 The same reports, however, suggested skepticism in Tel Aviv, with i24NEWS noting that chances of reaching a deal in the near future had receded despite what it called “intensive intervention” by US President Donald Trump.